regularjs/regular/README.md

 ```

-you can register a component(via attribute `name` or method `Component.component`) to make them composable in other component.
+you can register a component (via attribute `name` or method `Component.component`) to make it composable in other components.

 __[Example3 on codepen.io](http://codepen.io/leeluolee/pen/bqkLp)__